 Awesome support – Most of the people involved in the WordPress community are extraordinary and very helpful.
 Recently, Dan Griffins (co-founder of Redux Framework) was in an emergency situation and needed $2500 in 24 hours.
 Within two hours of the initial call, he reached the goal.
 This is one of those moments when you can see how generous the WordPress community is those who need it most.

 Meeting new people – One of the most amazing things about WordPress is that it gives you an opportunity to meet new people and build meaningful relationships with them.

 Ravi Bhagwat is a fun loving guy.
 He loves to cook and is a big time foodie.
 He is also a fitness enthusiast and loves to travel to new places.
 Currently, he is busy in his newly found love in working with DealFuel.

-DealFuel is a one-stop shop for cool Tech Deals & amazing offers for web developers, designers, marketers, businesses, bloggers & freelancers.
-It is packed with WordPress Themes, Plugins, Website & SEO Tools, Softwares, e-Courses, Designer deals like Web Fonts, Icons, Graphics, Overlays, Textures and loads of other goodies.
+DealFuel is a deal website for cool tech deals & amazing offers for web developers, designers, marketers, businesses, bloggers & freelancers.
+It is packed with superb themes, plugins, graphic bundles, Lightroom deals, website & SEO tools, Software, e-courses, web hosting deals and more.